xiaoshan1994/xiaoshan1994.github.io/content/post/pl/co_WasteTLCA.md

 [^HYDROW]: For specific biopolymers (in this case, PLA), the polymer can be dissolved in water when heated up and broken down to its monomer building blocks.
 These monomers can be re-used in making new polymers.
 [^TR]: The polymer is not kept intact, but valuable materials (feedstock, monomers) are being recovered.
 [^qr]:  The material is incinerated and fully destroyed.
 However, the high calorific value of plastic results in recovery of energy as {{< hl-text blue>}}heat and electricity{{< /hl-text >}}.
 The amount of heat and power depend on the {{< hl-text blue>}}calorific value (energy content){{< /hl-text >}} of the polymer and the {{< hl-text blue>}}configuration of the waste-to-energy plant{{< /hl-text >}}.
+[^pro]: 1. sorting (receive pure-coloured PET bales in recycling plants in Switzerland);
+2. cut the wire of PET bales;
+3. pass through a metal separator (separates aluminium-containing labels);
+4. shredded with knives to 12 mm size in the mill;
+5. air separator separates the label residues from the PET flakes (labels to incinerator);
+6. Sink in water where caps separated (caps for PE recycling);
+7. flakes purified by heating at 200 degree with 50% sodium hydroxide;
+8. washing and drying.
+[^twore]: amorphous (no definite shape) and bottle grade.
+For bottle grade, the viscosity of the recycled flakes is increased to a comparable level of primary PET by solid state polymerization (SSP).
+Data were derived from involved recycling facilities).
+About 40’000 t of PET bottles per year are collected in Switzerland and further processed to bottle grade (30 % recycling content) or amorphous (50 % recycling content) PET granulate.
+20 % of the PET cannot be recycled again and is incinerated.
+Data for the PET recycling processes were derived via PET Recycling Schweiz (PRS).